Clustering by Orthogonal NMF Model and Non-Convex Penalty Optimization: Introduction

 \subsection{Contributions}

-In this paper, we propose a new approach to handle the ONMF based data clustering problem, aiming at achieving high-quality clustering performance with decent computational cost.
-Specifically, unlike the existing methods \cite{Ding_Orth_2006, HALS_2015,Choi_ONMF_2008,Pomplili_2014} which directly deal with the orthogonality constraint, we present in \cite{Shuai_SNCP_2019} a novel problem reformulation for the ONMF problem that replaces the orthogonality constraint by a set of norm-based (non-convex) equality constraints.
-The second ingredient of the proposed approach is the use of the penalty method in optimization \cite{Wright_NO} to add these non-convex norm-equality constraints as penalty terms in the objective function.
+In this paper, we propose a new approach to handle the ONMF based data clustering problem, aiming at achieving high-quality clustering performance with reasonable computational cost.
+Specifically, by recognizing the fact that the coupling of the orthogonality constraint and non-negativity constraint introduces disjunctions into the problem and projection onto the orthogonal set requires expensive SVD, we avoid directly dealing with the orthogonality constraint as done in the existing methods \cite{Ding_Orth_2006, HALS_2015,Choi_ONMF_2008,Pomplili_2014}.
+Instead, we propose in \cite{Shuai_SNCP_2019} a novel problem reformulation for the ONMF problem that replaces the orthogonality constraint by a set of norm-based (non-convex) equality constraints.
+The second ingredient of the proposed approach is the use of the penalty method in optimization \cite{Wright_NO} to add these non-convex norm-equality constraints as penalty terms in the objective function while keeping the non-negativity in the constraints.
 The advantages of the proposed method are twofold.
 First, the penalty method allows to find a feasible solution to satisfy the norm-equality constraints gradually in a gentle fashion, and is less likely to be stuck at bad local solutions.
-Second, since only simple non-negativity constraints are left, the penalized problem can be efficiently handled by the existing proximal alternating linearized minimization (PALM) method \cite{PALM_2014}.
-As will be shown shortly, the proposed algorithms are inherently parallel and therefore are suitable for large-scale clustering problems.
+Second, since only simple non-negativity constraints are left, the penalized problem can be efficiently handled by the existing proximal alternating linearized minimization (PALM) method \cite{PALM_2014} without involving any SVD.
+As will be shown shortly, the proposed algorithms are inherently parallel and are more computationally efficient than most of the existing methods in practice.